n42n/n3n/README.md

 n2n tries to establish a direct peer-to-peer connection via udp between the edge nodes when possible.
 When this is not possible (usually due to special NAT devices), the supernode is also used to relay the packets.

+## License

+- Any new self-contained tools or modules are licensed GPL-2.0-only.
+- Existing code is licensed GPL-3-only.
+- There are multiple distinct copyright holders throughout the codebase.
+- There is no Contributor Licence Agreement and thus there is no single body that can take ownership of the code and/or change the licensing.

 ## Quick Setup